michelcrypt4d4mus/pdfalyzer/README.md

 pip install -r requirements.txt   # Install packages
 ```

+#### While We Have Your Attention
+There's [a script to test against all the PDFs in `~/Documents`](scripts/test_against_all_pdfs_in_Documents_folder.sh).
+If you're on a system where that folder exists and you feel like running a quick test, run it and see if it raises any errors (and if it does, open issues here on the github page).

 **Troubleshooting the installation**
 1. If you encounter an error building the python `cryptography` package check your `pip` version (`pip --version`).
 If it's less than 22.0, upgrade `pip` with `pip install --upgrade pip`.
 2. On linux if you encounter an error building `wheel` or `cffi` you may need to install some packages like a compiler for the `rust` language or some SSL libraries. `sudo apt-get install build-essential libssl-dev libffi-dev rustc` may help.